-It is essential to clarify the differences between PTSD and adjustment disorder.
-Failure to do can lead to confusion and also lead Veterans to possibly make mistakes when making a claim through the VA.
+Not knowing the differences between PTSD and adjustment disorder can lead to confusion, and it may also lead Veterans to possibly make mistakes when making a VA disability claim.

 For a Veteran to make a claim for their PTSD, they should know the difference between that and an adjustment disorder.